-Nacogdoches continues to rank in the top Texas counties in agricultural production, with the poultry, cattle and timber industries having served at the foundation of the local agricultural economy for decades.
-Nacogdoches County ranks 2nd out of 254 Texas Counties for chicken broilers, 3rd in egg and poultry production, and 3rd in blueberry crops.
+Nacogdoches continues to rank in the top Texas counties in agricultural production, with the poultry, cattle and timber industries having served as the foundation of the local agricultural economy for decades.
+Nacogdoches County ranks 2nd out of 254 Texas counties for chicken broilers and 3rd in egg and poultry production, and consistently ranks in the top 10 counties for timber production.

 Manufacturing plays a major role in our local economy, with plants producing a wide array of products, such as bronze valves, electric transformers, giant flanges, plastic containers, high-efficiency vehicle engines, customized luxury motor homes, heavy-duty trailers, poultry coops and animal food products.
 Education, healthcare and retail businesses complete the list of top employers in the area.

-With the opening of NacSpace, an all-in-one digital service center, as well as some of the fastest internet speeds in the country, Nacogdoches is a place for tech sector companies and employees to escape the traffic and high costs of metro areas.
+With some of the fastest internet speeds in the country and a high quality of life, Nacogdoches is a place for tech sector companies and employees to escape the traffic and high costs of metro areas.

 Stephen F. Austin State University plays an enormous part in the success of Nacogdoches.
-SFASU continues to make upgrades to the university campus, including a new athletic performance facility and several other projects slated for 2020, demonstrating a commitment to lasting growth.
+SFASU continues to make upgrades to the university campus, including a new athletic performance facility and several other innovative projects, demonstrating a commitment to lasting growth.

 Nacogdoches Economic Development Corporation (NEDCO) works to bring new businesses and industries to the area and to help existing local businesses grow and prosper.
 In addition, NEDCO works with the Small Business Development Center at Angelina College to offer assistance to prospective entrepreneurs in developing and refining successful business plans.
 For more information, visit nedco.org.